eugene-bk-eng/R2QConnector/README.md

 ## CONVERSION TO R TYPES
-Due to performance, package will implement the following conversions:

-date(d) - returned to R as numeric
+Due to performance, package will implement the following conversions: date(d) - returned to R as numeric
 time(t) - returned to R as numeric.
 datetime(z) - returned to R as string "2016.12.24 21:16:38.067 EST"

-Implementation may change.

 ## TODO
-1. [Retrieve dictionary 99h.]
+1. Retrieve dictionary 99h.
-2. [Map remaining KDB reference types.]
+2. Map remaining KDB reference types.
-3. [Write data frame back to Q as a table/dictionary.]
+3. Write data frame back to Q as a table/dictionary.
-4. [Improve performance of select.]
+4. Improve performance of select.
-5. [Implement batched retrieval for large tables.]
+5. Implement batched retrieval for large tables.

 ## DESIGN:
 Package uses Java library to connect to